How Are Truck Wrecks Different?

-Truck collisions have been a focus of our firm for years.
+Commercial truck wrecks have been a focus of our firm for years.
 These extremely complex and technical cases have led us to investigate claims all over the country and uncover shell companies all over the world.
 Truck collisions are almost never what they seem.
 Wrecks involving big commercial trucks are completely different from wrecks involving personal vehicles.
 They must be treated as a completely different type of case, with immediate, on the ground investigation.

-A driver of an SUV is heading home from dinner with friends.
+Take this for instance: A driver of an SUV is heading home from dinner with friends.
 He is proceeding just a few miles over the speed limit up a hill.
-At the top of the hill is a an overpass.
+At the top of the hill is an overpass.
 The driver tops the hill and slams into a tractor trailer that had come off the exit ramp and onto the overpass.
 Who is at fault?
 At first glance, most would assume the speeding driver is at fault.
 Had he been traveling at a safe speed, he may have seen a giant truck in time to stop and avoid the collision.
 That is exactly what an attorney whose experience is just in care wreck cases might think.
 Experience in trucking collisions proves a completely different picture.

 To the untrained eye, this originally seemed like a clear case.
 But when knowledge of the federal regulations governing commercial trucking is applied, a totally different story emerges.
-What at first seemed the fault of the driver of an SUV going a few miles over the speed limit is now a clear case of a driver and his company displaying a pattern of disregard for the safety of others on the road.
+What at first seemed the fault of the driver of an SUV going a few miles over the speed limit is now a clear case of a commercial truck driver and his company displaying a pattern of disregard for the safety of others on the road.